 that you get without a prescription from your pharmacy, supermarket or health food

 Some medicines and oxaliplatin may interfere with each other.

-These medicines may be affected by DBL Oxaliplatin or may affect how well it works.
+These medicines may be affected by oxaliplatin or may affect how well it works.
+You

 Your doctor and pharmacist have more information on medicines to be careful with or

 Before each treatment with Oxaliplatin you will be examined for any condition that